 The MCSE: Data Platform requires all of the MCSA exams, plus these two additional exams:

 - Exam 464: Developing Microsoft SQL Server 2012 Databases

 - Exam 465: Designing Database Solutions for SQL Server 2012

 The MCSE: MCSE: Business Intelligence requires all of the MCSA exams, plus these two additional exams:

 - Exam 466: Implementing Data Models and Reports with Microsoft SQL Server 2012

 - Exam 467: Designing Business Intelligence Solutions with Microsoft SQL Server 2012

 While none of the above tests include the word “cloud” in them, be sure to review each test’s objectives, as the Cloud is covered in some of them.
 If you are really into the Cloud, Microsoft offers two different Cloud certifications distinct from the SQL Server certifications.

-Microsoft will continue to offer the Microsoft Certified Master (MCM) for SQL Server, but as of this writing it has yet to be updated for SQL Server 2012.
+Microsoft will continue to offer the Microsoft Certified Master (MCM) for SQL Server, but currently it has yet to be updated for SQL Server 2012.

 With all the changes in the Microsoft SQL Server certifications, I would like to hear your opinion.
 Do you think the changes are a good thing or a bad thing?
 Also, how many of you are planning to get certified for SQL Server 2012?
 And do you think the time and money required to get certified is worth it?
 Please share what you think with us.